BongoSort/HotStone_Bak/TestList.md

 * **OK** Card Cinco has attributes (3,5,1)
 * **OK** Card Seis has attributes (2,1,3)
 * **OK** Card Siete has attributes (3,2,4)
+* Player not in turn is not allowed to play the other players cards
+* Player not in turn is not allowed to use the other players hero power

 HAND tests
 * **OK** When Findus plays a Card, then his hand size is 2 and his field size is 1.